National Lottery Logo

 National Lottery Emblem

 In general, the evolution of the logo has developed systematically.
-There were no abrupt transitions and radical changes in it: a palm with crossed fingers perfectly conveys both the emotional mood and the main concept of the service.
-She says: everything depends on your luck; you may be lucky.
+There were no abrupt transitions or radical changes in it: a palm with crossed fingers perfectly conveys both the emotional mood and the main concept of the service.
+She says, “Everything depends on your luck; you may be lucky.”
 The only major change has to do with color.
-If in earlier versions the whole hand is painted, in later versions only its outline is painted.
+If, in earlier versions, the whole hand was painted, only its outline was painted in later versions.

 One of the early fonts is very close to Kareemah Black.
 Individual adaptation of the typeface is minimal and almost coincides with that used in the logos of 2009-2015.
 Then another version appeared, reminiscent of Effra Heavy.
 This font was created by designers Fabio Luiz Haag and Jonas Schudel and published by Dalton Maag.
 The closest free analog of this humanistic sans serif typeface is TABARRA BLACK Font.